larrycameron/Module-6_Project_6/Module-5-Project/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project has no specific license.
+All rights reserved.

 ## 👨‍💻 Author